 Hamburg is the second largest European seaport with more than 10,000 logistics companies and 330,000 employees in the logistics sector, as well as Europe's No. 1 for the rail transportation of containers.
 Hamburg Airport, which is close to the city center, is an important transshipment point for express freight for the maritime and aviation industries, among others.

-Despite the decline in the third quarter, the market remains stable overall.
-The constant rental prices underscore the continuing high level of interest in logistics and industrial space in the Hamburg metropolitan region.
+Overall, the market remains stable.
+Both real estate agencies expect the market to develop slightly positively in 2026.
+Engel & Völkers anticipates space turnover of around 350,000 m² with unchanged prime and average rents.
+The stable rental prices underscore the continuing high level of interest in logistics and industrial space in the Hamburg metropolitan region.